broadinstitute/depmap_omics/README.md

 `copynumbers.py` contains the main postprocessing function `postProcess()` responsible for postprocessing segments and creating gene-level (relative and absolute) CN files and genomic feature table.
 Gene mapping information is retrieved from BioMart version `nov2020`.
 The function also applies the following filters to segment and CN data:

-* Remove chrY segments from lines where their chrY segment count is bigger than 150
+* Remove chrY segments from cell lines where their chrY segment count is bigger than 150
 * Mark samples that have more than 1500 segments as QC fails and remove them
 * Remove genes whose Entrez ID is NaN in BioMart in the gene-level matrices